abhyamgupta123/Unzipper/README.md

 # Unzipper
-This is utility for ubuntu designed to automaticallu extact .zip, .tar or any other compressed files downloaded from browsers in Download folder of user.
+This is utility designed for linux based systems to automatically extact .zip, .tar or any other compressed files downloaded from browsers in Download folder of user.
 This has been tested in the linux based systems running systemd and in ubuntu 16.04 and above.

 <br>